SLNE-Development/community-server-docs/Writerside/topics/general-server/rules/rules.md

    it is discovered that players and/or their friends are exploiting such mechanics, both will face a ban.

 6. **The dissemination of inappropriate or <tooltip term='harmful-content$English'>content harmful to minors</tooltip> is strictly prohibited.**
-   It is strictly forbidden to express, depict, distribute, or promote offensive, self-harming, discriminatory, racist, sexist, anti-Semitic, extremist, violence-glorifying, illegal, or otherwise inappropriate content in any form.
+   It is strictly forbidden to express, depict, distribute, or promote offensive, self-harming, discriminatory, racist, sexist, anti-Semitic, extremist, violence-glorifying, illegal, anti-democratic or otherwise inappropriate content in any form.
    This applies, among other things, to chat, books, signs, item names, skins, buildings, and any other representations and forms of expression.

    > Casinos are currently tolerated on the Survival Server due to legacy protection.
 However, in version 1.22 they will also be prohibited there.